 - Apply to the School Where You Want to Take the Class

 - You must apply to the school where you want to take the classes.
 Just because you are a Georgia Tech student does not automatically mean that you can attend college elsewhere.
 You need to find out dates and procedures for the respective schools.

 - In-state students who are on the HOPE or ZELL scholarships can fill out the HOPE Scholarship Transient Form to transfer their scholarship to the other school.

 - Obtain Transient Letters or Transcripts from Georgia Tech

-- Letter of Good Standing Click here for instructions to request a letter stating that you are in good standing at Georgia Tech.
+- Letter of Good Standing - Click here for instructions to request a letter with your current standing at Georgia Tech.

 - Receiving Transfer Credit at Georgia Tech